teambit/docs/docs/testing-components.md

 ## Basics of testing Components

 A component can contain test files.
 Bit executes them using test runners.
-Bit tests components using a unique component called Testers.
-A Tester is a component that takes another component's test files and executes them using other test runners.
+Bit tests components using specialised components called Testers.
+A Tester is a component that takes another component's test files and executes them using test runners.

 ### Where are the tests being executed?

 Bit tests components in an [isolated component environment](/docs/how-bit-works#component-isolation).
-Bit does it to ensure true isolation of components.
-If a test process works, Bit can reproduce it anywhere.
+Bit does this to ensure true isolation of components.
+So if a test process runs successfully, Bit can reproduce it anywhere.

 ## Defining a Tester

 Every component can have a tester.
 Bit uses a global tester configuration for a workspace.
-Bit propagate the global configuration to each component tracks in that workspace.
+Bit propagates the global configuration to each component tracked in that workspace.
-Configured a global tester with the `--tester` flag when importing a compiler component.
+Configure a global tester with the `--tester` flag when importing a compiler component.

 ```shell
 $ bit import bit.envs/testers/mocha --tester